umap-project/umap/docs/dev/frontend.md

 - Heat (`U.Layer.Heat`)

 When the data layers are initialized, they can have two states:
 - `loaded`: the object is loaded in memory.
-At this stage we have access to all the datalayer's metada (name, type, id)
+At this stage we have access to all the datalayer's metadata (name, type, id)
 - `dataLoaded` : the data is available to be used, so we can for instance compute the center of the map (when it's dynamic).

 - `backupOptions` is here to make it possible to cancel what have been done (using undo).
 It stores the old settings for the data-layer.